nodeshift/web-application-reference/docs/development/styles.md

 The team thought that it was important to stick with one for a consistent UI and consistecy across the application.
 Some helpful recommendations that came out of our discussion where:

 * rem - preferred for accesibilty and for fonts
-* borders - these could be in **px** - decrotavie / doesn't scale well
+* borders - these could be in **px** - decorative / doesn't scale well
   * Borders are mostly decorative anyway, and using doesn't scale well when using something that are not pixels

 As mentioned earlier, if you are using a CSS framework, it is important to use what that framework is using.

-Make sure to use the `viewport` metatags width/height, which will be helpful for the gloabl container and absoulte positiong.
+Make sure to use the `viewport` metatags width/height, which will be helpful for the global container and absolute positiong.
 Here is an example `viewport` for a mobile application

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1" />